sveltevietnam/sveltevietnam.dev/docs/DEVELOPMENT.md

 # Development Setup

 This document discusses necessary steps to get sveltevietnam.dev running on local development environment.
+Read [TECHNICAL REFERENCES](./TECHNICAL_REFERNCES.md) for an overview of the project's technical stack.

 ## Getting Help